 You know how I know that you’ve changed?
 Well the industry has changed, and it will continue to change.

-Technologies, tools and even fundamental marketing philosophies are sweeping in entirely new fields of marketing to the point where the competitive agency landscape feels over-saturated.
+Technologies, agency tools and even fundamental marketing philosophies are sweeping in entirely new fields of marketing to the point where the competitive agency landscape feels over-saturated.

 So how do you differentiate yourself from the pack?
 How can you stand out, attract new clients, offer better solutions, and change the game?